Hack the Scholarship Game

 If there’s ever an I-told-you moment that we have here at Cappex, it has to do with letters of recommendation.
 We’re always telling students to develop relationships with their teachers, with their extracurricular leaders, with bosses, and this, right here, is why.

 A quick tip for asking for recommendations is to give the person you’re asking for as much time as possible to fulfill the request.
 A month is a fairly typical length of time to give your recommender, so be fully upfront about the due date of your scholarship (or college) application.
 Lastly, be sure to ask this question, are you able to give me a good recommendation?
 If the answer is yes, you’re solid!

 Let’s end this scholarship hack by totally annihilating some of the myths surrounding requirements:

-Scholarship money is typically directly sent to the college, but it can also be dispersed to you to use as you see fit towards your education — listings typically say which route they use.
+- Scholarship money is typically directly sent to the school, but it can also be dispersed to you to use as you see fit towards your education — listings typically say which route they use.